berlin-open-wireless-lab/WiFiScoutServ/README.md

 ## Installation using Docker

-**Note:** isn't ready yet.
-The Dockerfile is broken.
+A `Dockerfile` is provided.
+An automated build is available at https://hub.docker.com/r/pkuhner/wifiscoutserv/

+### Local development using docker-compose

-A Dockerfile is provided.
+A `docker-compose.yml` file is provided.

 ## Usage